AboutContactTermsPrivacy PolicyRefund Policy

 Learning how to use toner pads properly starts with separating wiping care from calming care instead of treating both as the same step.

-Low pressure and lower frequency matter more than daily use, and calming pads usually work best when used briefly.
+Low pressure and lower frequency matter more than daily use, and calming pads typically work best when used briefly.

 The best result is not immediate smoothness alone but skin that feels less tight and less reactive the next day.